steveseguin/captionninja/README.md

 The actual voice to text transcriptions are done usually on Google cloud servers, so it's not possible in most cases to fully-self host the service, although some devices, like Pixel smartphones, may do on-device voice to text rather than using the Google cloud.

+The Mozilla-powered translation component can be deployed from https://github.com/mozilla/translate -- you'll need to deploy that yourself also, and edit the worker file, to use your own deployment of that service though.
+That's out of scope of this repo though.
+Primarily just the CAPTION.Ninja client side code is provided here.

 ### Disclaimers
-I am not responsible if this app fails to work or whatever else.
+I am not responsible if this app fails to work, service violations, or whatever else.
 It is provided as-is without warranty or support.
 I do not take responsibility for any liability.

+You are responsible for your own premium service API keys and fees.

+Private data may be made available to Google, Microsoft, and other cloud providers, for the purpose of providing their services.
+Data is also sent over a hosted websocket channel, which can be publicly listened to by anyone if they know the session/room ID, but this hosted websocket server does not collect said messaging data -- it's just routed.

+That said, things change, and problems occur, so you accept any risks to using this service.

 ### License

+Fonts are provided with their own license; apache 2.0 I believe, but confirm yourself.

-The free translation component is powered by Mozilla Translate: https://github.com/mozilla/translate - MPL 2.0 - Mozilla
+The free translation component is powered by Mozilla Translate; this includes the worker and wasm files located in this folder.
+You'll want to deploy it yourself probably if self-hosting. https://github.com/mozilla/translate - MPL 2.0 - Mozilla

-As such, to keep in spirit of that project, code contributed by in this repo is also made available as MPL 2.0.
+As per CAPTION.NInja, to keep in spirit of what Mozilla has created, the code here contributed as part of this CAPTION.Ninja project is also made available as MPL 2.0.